TDBwriter/DESKTOP/CODE/TypeWriter/TypeWriter-roadmap.md

 ### Outline Management
 - *As a user, I want the AI to manage the outline of my story so that I can maintain a clear structure.*
 - The AI will create and update the story outline based on the content, ensuring alignment with the narrative.

+### Encryption

+#### Local Encryption
+- Implement robust end-to-end encryption for all local files.
+- Use industry-standard encryption algorithms to ensure data security.

+#### Remote Encryption
+- Use SSH for secure communication with remote repositories.
+- Ensure all data transfers are encrypted using the most robust end-to-end encryption protocols available.

+### Self-Hosting Encrypted Remote Repository

+#### Overview
+- Provide users with the option to self-host their own remote repository for complete control over their data.
+- Ensure the repository is fully encrypted to maintain data security and privacy.

+#### Features
+- Use SSH for secure communication between the local editor and the self-hosted repository.
+- Implement robust end-to-end encryption for all data stored in the remote repository.
+- Provide detailed documentation and setup guides for users to configure their own self-hosted repositories.

+#### Benefits
+- Users retain full ownership and control of their data.
+- Enhanced security through encryption and self-hosting.
+- Flexibility to integrate with existing infrastructure.